 The Centers for Disease Control (CDC) has compiled guidance for reoccupying your space after a prolonged shut down or reduced operation.

 SBA Announces Paycheck Protection Program Direct Forgiveness Portal

 the SBA announced that it will launch a new application portal, allowing borrowers to apply for forgiveness directly with the agency instead of having to go through their lender.
 More than 600 banks have agreed to allow access to the portal for more than 2.17 million borrowers.
-Starting today on August 4th, the SBA PPP Direct Forgiveness Portal is currently operating under an invite-only pilot period.
-The platform is scheduled to publicly launch in the near future.
+Starting on August 4th, 2021, the SBA PPP Direct Forgiveness Portal is currently operating under an invite-only pilot period.
 Register For the Portal and Apply for PPP Forgiveness.

 The Paycheck Protection Program (PPP) loan can be used to help fund payroll costs, including benefits, in addition to rent, mortgage interest, utilities, worker protection costs related to COVID-19, uninsured property damage costs caused by looting or vandalism during 2020, and certain supplier costs and expenses for operations.